Skip to main content

 Day One

-Students arrive in Madrid and are welcomed at the airport with transportation provided to their host city of Alcalá de Henares.
-After check-in and settling into accommodations, the group has time to rest and begin acclimating to Spanish life.
+Students arrive in Madrid and are welcomed at the airport before traveling to their host city, Alcalá de Henares.
+After check-in, students can rest and begin acclimating to Spanish life.

 02